WELCOME TO HYCO LAKE, NC

 Carolina Power Lake) was constructed in the early 60's by Carolina

-Power and Light Company (now Progress Energy) as a cooling reservoir
+Power and Light Company (now Duke Energy) as a cooling reservoir

 for their steam electric generating plant.
 Hyco Lake is located in

 Person County, NC 10 miles west of Roxboro, NC on NC Highway 57.

 Since its establishment, the lake and its recreation park has been

 under the jurisdiction of the Person-Caswell Lake Authority which is

 responsible for governing and developing the recreation potential of

 the lake and park.
 The water is regulated by the N.C.
 Natural Resources.
 CP&L